2100, Residence

 Step 9: Subtract the deduction for child support, alimony and other payments to dependents outside the home, if applicable.

-Allow the following deductions from members of the household group, including disqualified members:
+Allow the following deductions from members of the household group, including disqualified members.
+The actual amount of:

 Consider the remaining income as the monthly net income for the CIHCP household.